Experiencing fraudulent transactions?

 Rate limiting and IP banning

 To limit fraud bots, Funraise bans IP addresses that exceed our set rate limits.
 Rate limiting can knock out IPs that are part of bot nets.
+We also have a layer of fraud mitigation for Stripe transactions that bans IP addresses based on signals from Stripe.

 Human monitoring